katielee/government-service-design-manual/KPIs/implementingcostpertransactionmeasure.md

 ##What cost per transaction should I aim for?

 Cost per transaction should follow a downward trajectory over time.
-The aspiration is that digital by default services achieve a cost of 80 pence per transaction within five years of launch.
-In practice this figure may have to be adjusted to take into account large fixed costs which are unlikely to change over time, regardless of digital take-up.

 ##Worked example - DVLA